ent/ent/doc/website/blog/serverless-graphql-using-aws.md

   <p style={{fontSize: 12}}>List of data sources registered to the AWS AppSync API</p>
 </div>

-Click the "Create data source" button in the top right to start registering the Ent function as data source:
+Click the "Create data source" button in the top right to start registering the "ent" function as data source:

 <div style={{textAlign: 'center'}}>
   <img alt="Screenshot registering the ent Lambda as data source to the AWS AppSync API" src="https://entgo.io/images/assets/appsync/new-data-source.png" />